adambard/learnxinyminutes-docs/swift.html.markdown

 // MARK: Control Flow
 //

-// <del>Condition statements support "where" clauses, which can be used
-// to help provide conditions on optional values.
+/* ~~Condition statements support "where" clauses, which can be used to help provide conditions on optional values.
-// Both the assignment and the "where" clause must pass.</del>
+   Both the assignment and the "where" clause must pass.~~ */
 // Where clauses are no longer used to conjoin Boolean expressions with conditional binding.
 // This fixes user confusion issues and addresses a problem where Boolean conditions need to be
 // attached to arbitrary bindings.
 So, now you need use comma instead.